aws-samples/no-tears-cluster/README.md

 <details>
 <summary>Click to expand</summary>
 <br>

+> Note: This section is only for developing the solution, to create a cluster, see [Launch the HPC Quickstart Envrionment](#launch-the-hpc-quickstart-environment)

 The first step is installing node.js, this can be done easily with Homebrew.
 After that completes, install aws-cdk:

 ```